danm0nster/mdembedding/README.md

 ## How to cite
 If you find these functions useful and publish results where you have used them, please cite our paper:

-Wallot & Mønster (2018) Calculation of average mutual information (AMI) and false-nearest neighbors (FNN) for the estimation of embedding parameters of multidimensional time-series in MATLAB (Under review, *Frontiers in Psychology*)
+Wallot & Mønster (2018) Calculation of average mutual information (AMI) and false-nearest neighbors (FNN) for the estimation of embedding parameters of multidimensional time-series in MATLAB *Frontiers in Psychology, 9: 1679* [DOI:10.3389/fpsyg.2018.01679](https://dx.doi.org/10.3389%2Ffpsyg.2018.01679)